MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 will call the handler registered in the map for that name, In this case `YangElem`.

+The `begin` call in `TopElemHandler` will create an item of the class `Data` that you can use to store data about the transaction as you work on it.
+The general scheme is that in the validation call you store data about the transaction in the `Data` object.
+You generally do this with the `add_op` call to the `Data` class; it adds an operation to a queue with a handler and some data you provide.
+That handler gets run when commit happens.

 The `validate`, `validate_add`, or `validate_del` method of `YangElem` will be called, depending of if this is a change, add or delete operation.
 It will go through the child elements of the XML